 Mobile mockup showing AI in the music industry with AI-generated tracks, personalized playlists, and voice cloning features.

-Music creation and personalization are evolving with AI.
+Music creation and personalization are evolving rapidly with AI.

 • Platforms like AIVA and Amper Music generate royalty-free tracks for films, ads, and games.

-• AI in music composition helps producers experiment with new melodies and beats at scale.
+• AI in composition helps producers experiment with melodies and beats at scale, often supported by AI consulting companies that guide implementation.

-• Streaming platforms such as Spotify use AI-driven recommendation systems to curate playlists and predict user moods.
+• Streaming platforms such as Spotify use AI-driven recommendation systems to curate playlists and predict user moods, a trend highlighted in top AI and ML trends reshaping the future.

-• Voice cloning technology enables artists to release multilingual tracks, though it raises copyright questions.
+• Voice cloning technology enables artists to release multilingual tracks, but it also raises copyright and ethical concerns.

 3. AI in Streaming and Content Discovery